sthawinke/oosse/README.md

 # Installation instructions

-As soon as the package is available on CRAN, it can be installed as:
+The *oosse* package can be installed from CRAN as:

 ``` r
 install.packages("oosse") #When available on CRAN
 ```

-For now, installation from github is available.
+Alternatively, the latest (devel) version can be installed from github as follows.

 ``` r
 library(devtools)